Relationships: When to Listen, When to Walk AwayBy Dr. Margaret Paul

 "No. So what do I say when she says, 'Let's talk about our relationship'"?

 "Chad, what would make you feel really great to say?"

-"I guess I would love to say something like, "If what you want to talk about is me, I'm not interested.
-I don't want to hear about what I am doing wrong, and I don't want to be responsible for your feelings.
-I'm happy to talk when you want to share yourself with me or learn about me, but not when you are blaming me for your upset."
+"I guess I would love to say something like, "If what you want to talk about is what I'm doing wrong, I'm not interested.
+I'm happy to talk when you want to learn with me, but not when you are blaming me for your feelings."

 "That sounds great!"

 "Yeah, but Debra is going to be furious."

 "So are you going to take loving care of yourself, or are you going to try to control her anger by giving yourself up and listening to her?
 That is just as controlling as her blaming you!"

 "Oh...humm, I never thought of it that way.
 I'm trying to control her when I listen to her?"